 Our pilot program in June 2014 had 20 registered students (grades 5-10), 25 graduate student volunteers, and six hands-on experiments for the kids.

-Since then, we have had over 500 students participate in our program!
+Since then, we have focused our content on serving students in 3rd through 8th grade and we have had over 800 students participate in our program!
 We are constantly working to improve the ACES experience.
-Each ACES program features the following:
+Each ACES program features the following:we have

 Each spring, we design all new experiments to continue exposing students to new and exciting fields of science.